Cairo: Cairo Tower

 The Cairo Tower is a free-standing tower with a revolving restaurant at the top.
-It provides a bird's eye view of Cairo to the restaurant patrons.
-It stands in the Zamalek district on Gezira Island in the Nile River, in the city centre.
+It is one of Cairo's landmarks and provides a bird's eye view of the city to restaurant patrons.
+It stands in the Zamalek district on Gezira Island on the Nile River, in the city centre.
 At 187 m, it is 44 m higher than the Great Pyramid of Giza, which stands some 15 km to the southwest.

 Old Cairo

 This area of Cairo is so-named as it contains the remains of the ancient Roman fortress of Babylon and also overlaps the original site of Fustat, the first Arab settlement in Egypt (7th century AD) and the predecessor of later Cairo.
-The area includes the Coptic Cairo, which holds a high concentration of old Christian churches such as the Hanging Church, the Greek Orthodox Church of St. George, and other Christian or Coptic buildings, most of which are located over the site of the ancient Roman fortress.
+The area includes Coptic Cairo, which holds a high concentration of old Christian churches such as the Hanging Church, the Greek Orthodox Church of St. George, and other Christian or Coptic buildings, most of which are located in an enclave on the site of the ancient Roman fortress.
 It is also the location of the Coptic Museum, which showcases the history of Coptic art from Greco-Roman to Islamic times, and of the Ben Ezra Synagogue, the oldest and best-known synagogue in Cairo, where the important collection of Geniza documents were discovered in the 19th century.

 To the north of this Coptic enclave is the Amr ibn al-'As Mosque, the first mosque in Egypt and the most important religious centre of what was formerly Fustat, founded in 642 AD right after the Arab conquest but rebuilt many times since.
+A part of the former city of Fustat has also been excavated to the east of the mosque and of the Coptic enclave, although the archeological site is threatened by encroaching construction and modern development.
+To the northwest of Babylon Fortress and the mosque is the Monastery of Saint Mercurius (or Dayr Abu Sayfayn), an important and historic Coptic religious complex consisting of the Church of Saint Mercurius, the Church of Saint Shenute, and the Church of the Virgin (also known as al-Damshiriya).
+Several other historic churches are also situated to the south of Babylon Fortress.